 Principles of Moral Normative Analysis

-To be sure, the application of Utilitarian Ethical Theory, Kantian Ethical Theory, and Social Contract Theory to particular cases varies remarkably in strategy and, sometimes, outcome.
+As we have seen, the application of Utilitarian Ethical Theory, Kantian Ethical Theory, and Social Contract Theory to particular cases varies remarkably in strategy and, sometimes, outcome.
 It is important in this regard to emphasize that what a theory of morality says about morality shapes how we apply the theory, but it is never the case that a theory should be thought of as, say, a mechanism or black-box that churns out answers to moral problems by turning a crank.

 Rather, moral normative theories provide analytical frameworks for circumscribing morally relevant features of particular cases.
 That is, they give us a scheme to help us think about and better understand the moral dimensions of a troubling case.
 They sometimes differ in what they say, but they also sometimes agree.
 The problem is what to do when there is a clear difference between these theories.
 For then we seem to be forced to make a choice between them, yet it is unclear which theory will ultimately prove itself true.
-Indeed, it can be argued that at the root of any moral dilemma lies a conflict between two or more moral normative theories.